-Anonymous asked: Can you explain what "romantic attraction" is?
+Anonymous said: Can you explain what "romantic attraction" is?
 Every time someone asks "what are aromantics?" the answer is always "people who don't feel romantic attraction", but I never find a definition for what, exactly, romantic attraction is.
 Could you provide an example?

 I will be completely honest with you: I can’t.
 I have no idea.
 And I actually don’t think anyone really knows how to describe it.
 I have searched a lot and have never come across one definitive or satisfactory definition.